chain4travel/camino-docs/docs/faq/glossary.md

 Abbreviation of "persons approximate".
 Used to give a count of persons or referring to a single person/[Traveller](#traveller).

-## POI

-Point of Interest.
+## Point of Interest

-Point of Interest refer to specific locations or attractions that are of interest to travelers like landmarks, tourist attractions, historical sites, natural wonders, parks, museums, restaurants, shopping centers, etc.
+Point of Interest (POI) refer to specific locations or attractions that are of interest to travelers like landmarks, tourist attractions, historical sites, natural wonders, parks, museums, restaurants, shopping centers, etc.

 ## Protobuf